mrisen/inet-showcases/_docs/emulation/pingpong/index.md

 #### `Simulated` configuration

 There are no preparations needed for the `Simulated` configuration to run.
-As the video confirms, this is a fully simulated model, which runs in a dimulated environment.
+As the video confirms, this is a fully simulated model, which runs in a simulated environment.
 No real network interfaces of the computer are influenced by the simulation, meaning that no extra traffic appears on them:

 <p>
 <video autoplay loop controls src="Simulated_EDIT.mp4" type="video/mp4" onclick="this.paused ? this.play() : this.pause();">Your browser does not support HTML5 video.</video>